-(17) Release from Deep Power-down (RDP), Read Electronic Signature (RES)
+(19) Release from Deep Power-down (RDP), Read Electronic Signature (RES)

 The Release from Deep Power-down (RDP) instruction is terminated by driving Chip Select (CS#) High.
 When Chip Select (CS#) is driven High, the device is put in the Stand-by Power mode.
 If the device was not previously in the Deep Power-down mode, the transition to the Stand-by Power mode is immediate.
-If the device was previously in the Deep Power-down mode, though, the transition to the Stand-by Power mode is delayed by tRES2, and Chip Select (CS#) must remain High for at least tRES2(max), as specified in Table 10.
-AC Characteristics.
+If the device was previously in the Deep Power-down mode, though, the transition to the Stand-by Power mode is delayed by tRES2, and Chip Select (CS#) must remain High for at least tRES2(max), as specified in Table 6.
 Once in the Stand-by Power mode, the device waits to be selected, so that it can receive, decode and execute instructions.
-The RDP instruction is only for releasing from Deep Power Down mode.